 Multi-trait and multi-level integration

 Collectively analyzing multiple complementary traits may help the detection of pleiotropic epistasis to infer shared pathways and/or regulatory mechanisms but this domain remains fundamentally unexplored due to its potential complexity85,86.
 Pleiotropic epistasis could be identified in human complex traits by simply looking for SNP–SNP interactions shared across related traits22 or using a gene-based method with a latent variable representing multiple traits87.
 On the other hand, emerging evidence of epistasis identified through expression quantitative trait locus (eQTL) and other ‘omics’ studies may potentially link functional interactions and help to understand the underlying molecular mechanisms88,89.
-A BEAM derived Bayesian partition method that uses three latent variables for gene expression (i.e. tens of thousands traits), SNPs and individuals to model them simultaneously could be a good alternative to regressionbased methods7,90.
-However, integration of statistical and functional interactions is not straightforward91 and may require system biology approaches92.
+A BEAM derived Bayesian partition method that uses three latent variables for gene expression (i.e. tens of thousands traits), SNPs and individuals to model them simultaneously could be a good alternative to regression-based methods7,90.
+However, integration of statistical and functional interactions is not straightforward91 and may require systems biology approaches92.

 Comparing alternative analytical approaches

 So far we have briefly discussed only the major methodological developments in the past five years.
-The methods almost all consider only genotyped SNPs with precise genotypes (i.e. they are unable to handle imputed SNPs with probability-attached genotypes at the genome-wide level) and thus are unable to support meta-analysis of multiple GWAS data based on imputation, which is a key future challenge to increase the power of detection of epistasis.
-Another challenge is to incorporate the sex chromosome currently ignored in epistasis studies93.
+The methods almost all consider only genotyped SNPs with precise genotypes (i.e. they are unable to handle imputed SNPs with probability-attached genotypes at the genome-wide level) and thus are unable to support meta-analysis of multiple GWAS data sets based on imputation, which is a key future challenge to increase the power of detection of epistasis.
+Such a meta-analysis may also ease a common issue in contingency table based methods that lack of samples in a combined genotype would lead to reduced df, particularly when testing higher-order interactions.
+Another challenge is to incorporate the sex chromosome, which is currently ignored in epistasis studies93.

 Obviously, it is very difficult to recommend the ‘best’ applications without careful comparisons because of huge variation among them, including interaction definitions and null distributions57.
 Several attempts have been made to evaluate different methods59,60,94–98, suggesting community-wide efforts99 may be essential to fulfill the task.
-Furthermore, consensus significance thresholds for either genome-wide or focused searches and standards for replication and reporting have become fundamentally important to improve the overall quality of future epistasis studies including result sharing (BOX ).
-As a general guidance, we reiterate the recommendation of the twostep solution for a genome-wide search for epistasis, i.e. using approximate but fast interaction tests for initial screening and the full regression models to test for significance of the most promising results from the initial screen.
+Furthermore, consensus significance thresholds for either genome-wide or focused searches and standards for replication and reporting have become fundamentally important to improve the overall quality of future epistasis studies including result sharing (BOX 4).
+As a general guidance, we reiterate the recommendation of the two-step solution for a genome-wide search for epistasis, i.e. using approximate but fast interaction tests for initial screening and the full regression models to test for significance of the most promising results from the initial screen.

 Overview of empirical evidence for epistasis